aaronvb/logparams/README.md

 ```

 ## Optional Values
-`HideEmpty (bool)` will return an empty string or not print to logger if there are no parameters.
+`ShowEmpty (bool)` will return an empty string, or not print to logger, if there are no parameters.
+Default is to false if struct arg is not passed.
+`ShowPassword (bool)` will show the `password` and `password_confirmation` parameters.
+Default is false if not explicitly passed(DO NOT RECOMMEND).